Skip Navigation

 The link below provides information from the National Suicide Prevention Lifeline.
 It is a national network with information available to anyone in suicidal crisis or emotional distress.

-The Counseling and Consultation Center (CCC) provides annual training to its counselors on issues pertaining to LGBTQ and transgendered populations.
-The CCC is competent to provide counseling and support on a wide variety of issues related to sexual orientation, gender identity, transition, etc. The CCC does not provide formal psychological evaluations to students.
-The CCC does not provide formal psychological services (letters, evaluations) for the purpose of transition.
+The Counseling and Consultation Center (CCC) provides annual training to its counselors on issues pertaining to LGBTQ+ populations.
+The CCC is competent to provide counseling and support on a wide variety of issues related to sexual orientation, gender identity, transition, etc. The CCC does not provide formal psychological services (letters, evaluations) for the purpose of transition.
 However, the CCC can provide counseling and support on these issues.
-Currently, students would be referred to friendly service providers in Austin.*
+Currently, students would be referred to friendly service providers in Austin.* If you are seeking resources or immediate assistance, specifically for the LGBTQ population, please visit The Trevor Project’s website, dial 1.866.488.7386, or text START to 678678 at any time.

 *Developed in accordance with the LGBTQ policy at The State University of New York-Albany.